-(3) Public water and wastewater companies to reflect the repeal of G.S.
+Public water and wastewater companies to reflect the repeal of G.S.
 105-116 and the resulting liability of public water and wastewater companies under G.S.
 105-122, and the reduction in the corporate income tax rate imposed under G.S.
 105-130.3."

-SECTION 2.4.(c) The Utilities Commission must order a utility to add interest to money refunded to its customers for refunds resulting from the reduction of the corporate income tax rate effective for taxable years beginning January 1, 2014, as provided in Section 4(b) of this act.
+SECTION 2.4.(c) The Utilities Commission must order a utility to add interest to money refunded to its customers for refunds resulting from the reduction of the corporate income tax rate effective for taxable years beginning on or after January 1, 2014.
+Refunds subject to interest shall not include any amounts to be refunded arising from excess deferred income taxes due to the reduction in the corporate income tax rate effective for taxable years beginning on or after January 1, 2014.
 The interest rate applied to the refund must be set in accordance with G.S.
 62-130.

 SECTION 2.4.(d) Subsection (b) of this section is effective January 1, 2014.
-The remainder of this section is effective when it becomes law and applies to refunds issued on or after that date.
+The remainder of this section is effective when it becomes law and applies to refunds issued on or after that date unless a utility has implemented rate changes on or before January 1, 2015, to effectuate the refunds.